Symplectic annular Khovanov homology and fixed point localizations: Introduction

+We prove the following refinement in the annular theory, again using the action $(u,v,z) \mapsto (u,-v,z)$.
+In the discussion below, if $K$ is a nullhomologous knot in a three-manifold $Y$, then $\widehat{HFK}(Y,K)$ denotes the Heegaard Floer knot homology of the pair, due to Ozsv{\'a}th-Szab{\'o} and J. Rasmussen, whose definition is reviewed in Section~\ref{sec:knotfloer}, and similarly if $L$ is a nullhomologous link in $Y$ for $\widehat{HFL}(Y,L)$.

-\begin{theorem} Let $L$ be an annular link, and $A$ its annular axis. if the linking number of the annular axis with the $L$ is odd, such that the lift $\widetilde{A}$ of $A$ in $\Sigma(L)$ is a knot, there is a dimension inequality
+\begin{theorem} Let $L$ be an annular link in $S^3$, and $A$ its annular axis.
+If the linking number of the annular axis with $L$ is odd, such that the lift $\widetilde{A}$ of $A$ in the double branched cover $\Sigma(L)$ is a knot, there is a dimension inequality